MIT-DB-Class/go-db-2024/lab1.md

 will add support for various query processing operators, as well as transactions, locking, and concurrent queries.

-GoDB is implemented in Go, a simple and modern language that is efficient and easy to learn.
+Unlike in the old edition of the course, we started implementing the labs in Go starting from last year.
+Since Course 6 has moved away from teaching Java in our software engineering classes, it makes less sense to use Java for our systems classes as well.
+Go is a simple, modern language that is easy to learn and efficient.
 It uses garbage collection so is far easier to program than e.g., C or C++.
+In addition, few students in the class will have extensive experience with Go, so it "levels the playing field", unlike Java where some students know it very well and others have little experience with it.

+Because this is the second year we are using Go, there may still very well be bugs in the labs or things that are not clear.
+Please be patient with us;  we will do our best to be responsive and help you resolve issues and ambiguity.
+We have also reduced the number of required labs from 4 to 3 (adding a Go Tutorial Lab 0) in place of one of the labs.

 For GoDB We have provided you with a set of mostly unimplemented methods, which you will need to fill in.
-We will grade your code by running a set of tests written using [Go testing](https://pkg.go.dev/testing).
-We provide you with many of these tests and you can use them for testing your code yourself.
-However, we will also use some hidden tests for evaluating your code.
+We will grade your code by running a set of tests written using [Go testing](https://pkg.go.dev/testing), similar to Lab 0.
+We provide you with part of these tests which you can use for testing your code yourself.
+However, we will also reserve some hidden tests for evaluating your code.
-We therefore encourage you to develop your own test suite in addition to our tests.
+We therefore encourage you to develop your own test suite in addition to the tests supplied.

 The remainder of this document describes the basic architecture of GoDB, gives some suggestions about how to start coding, and discusses how to hand in